-By choosing WPI’s Master's in Computer Science (CS), you immediately become part of our international reputation for innovative excellence, advancing the ever-growing computer science field, and working beside principal investigators in the labs and in collaboration with industry partners.
+By choosing WPI’s MS in Computer Science, you immediately become part of our international reputation for innovative excellence, advancing the ever-growing computer science field, and working beside principal investigators in the labs and in collaboration with industry partners.
 Your work ventures outside of the ordinary at WPI, incorporating core CS competencies with research in areas like artificial intelligence, data mining, learning sciences, game development, mobile computing, and security.

-Whether you choose the thesis or non-thesis option for your MS in computer science, you will emerge as a well-rounded, confident, socially aware, globally focused leader who is ready to solve real-world problems throughout your computer science career.
+Whether you choose the thesis or non-thesis option for your master's degree in computer science, you will emerge as a well-rounded, confident, socially aware, globally focused leader who is ready to solve real-world problems throughout your computer science career.

 Curriculum for the Computer Science MS